 Not everyone knows how to parent gently.
 Not everyone had the privilege of being raised in a home where gentle parenting was important.
 In fact, many people weren’t.

 Most people have stories to tell at some point in their growing up of a time when adults treated them in a less than compassionate way.
-Unfortunately, in the not to distant past, children were seen as a detriment to society and were not treated with kindness or respect.
+Unfortunately, in the not-to-distant past, children were seen as a detriment to society and were not treated with kindness or respect.

 There was a common misbelief (and still is today) that gentle parenting is permissive parenting.
 It’s not!

-If you were raised in a home where gentle parenting was non-existent, then you may struggle as you try to raise your own children under a gentle parenting model.
+If you were raised in a home where gentle parenting was non-existent, you may struggle as you try to raise your own children under a gentle parenting model.

 Not at all!

-First You Must Choose to Be Different
+You Must Choose to Be Different

 The key is that you must choose to be different.
-It really becomes a mindset shift that definitely takes a concentrated effort, since not parenting gently may be all you ever knew as a child.
+It really becomes a mindset shift that definitely takes a concentrated effort since not parenting gently may be all you ever knew as a child.

 Get Some Education on How to Parent Gently